7sharp9/write-you-an-inference-in-fsharp/README.md

   * [Mutable implementation with row polymorphism extension](Hindley-Milner-Mutable-Rowpolymorphism.md)
   * [Pure implementation with row polymorphism extension](Hindley-Milner-Pure-Rowpolymorphism.md)

-This repo grew out of a small language that I am writing to test out various ideas around type systems and also targeting the arm platform via LLVM.
-While reading one of the papers on rank n types I came across the following which is quite true:
+This repo grew out of a small language that I was tinkering with to test out various ideas around type systems and while reading one of the papers on rank n types I came across the following which is quite true:

 >Considering how many papers there are on type systems, there is surprising little literature on type inference that is aimed unambiguously at implementors.